-SPARK PLUGS. - Clean the spark plugs and adjust the electrodes gap as specified in the Table of Clearances.
+SPARK PLUGS. - Clean the spark plugs and check the electrodes gap.
+Keep the gap adjusted to 0.025".
 More frequent spark plug service may be necessary if leaded gasoline is used.

-WATER PUMP. - Note that later model pumps do not require periodic lubrication.
-For earlier models use a good grade of water pump grease in the water pump grease cup.
+WATER PUMP. - Use a good grade of water pump grease in the water pump grease cup.
 Turn the grease cup cap down 1 turn each 50 hours of operation.
 If grease appears in the coolant, the water pump is being overlubricated.
+To correct, turn the cap down less than 1 turn.

 DISTRIBUTOR. - Check the distributor contact points.
 If they are only slightly burned or pitted, resurface them on a fine stone.
 Install new contact points if the old ones are badly burned.
 Keep the gap adjusted to 0.020".
 Excessive burning or pitting of the points usually indicates a faulty condenser, which should be replaced with a new one.
-Lubricate as directed above under GENERATOR LUBRICATION.
+Lubricate as directed above under GENERAL LUBRICATION.